LOOSE-LIPS/loose-lips-2.0/src/routes/blog/circle-of-live-at-village-underground-london-020219/index.md

   - imported/circle-of-live-at-village-underground-london-020219/image776.jpeg
 description: >-
-  I was indubitably lucky to witness the first ever Circle of Live performance at Freerotation 2018, so was already acutely aware of the project&rsquo;s organic wizardry.
+  I was indubitably lucky to witness the first ever Circle of Live performance at Freerotation 2018, so was already acutely aware of the project’s organic wizardry.
 The 6 hours of collaborative spontaneity were a highlight of the festival season, acting as the perfect end to another stunning Freero.
 The initial performance included Dorisburg and Johanna [...]Read More...
 published: true
 tags: event-review